Categories

 • Excellent client care skills, particularly in relation to vulnerable or marginalised clients.

-• Experience in a role which requires coordination of multiple projects and/or workstreams concurrently, and the ability to manage relationship with partner organisations, coalitions and counsel.
+• Experience in a role which requires coordination of multiple projects and/or workstreams concurrently, and the ability to manage relationships with partner organisations, coalitions and counsel.

 • High level of English-language proficiency.